MaazMS/versioncontrol/README.md

    1. Remote name
    1. Remote name rename
    1. Delete remote name
    1. Show a remote name and repository url

+1. git push
+   1. What is the used of git push
+   1. Problem working on same branch
+   1. How to push remote code to central repository